astronomer/docs/learn/custom-xcom-backends-tutorial.md

 ## Step 3: Set up your Airflow connection

 An Airflow connection is necessary to connect Airflow with your object storage container provider.
-There are [different ways](connections.md) to set up Airflow connections, in this tutorial we will use environment variables.
+There are [different ways](connections.md) to set up Airflow connections, in this tutorial we will use the Airflow UI.

+1. Start your Astro project by running:

+    ```bash
+    astro dev start
+    ```

 <Tabs
     defaultValue="aws"